darkonnen-10101/AVLA-technical-test/README.md

 3. So, all things considered, in order to succesfully complete all requirements for this challenge, I'd to come up with a simple and clever implementation of an algorithm to select the **less overloaded "asigned_user"** attribute for the task.
 My way around this was to execute a native query ONLY when needed (when creating a new Todo without an user).
 I almost got it wrong by parsing all objects and sorting (yes, sorting) a `Entry hashmap` using something like a divide and conquer strategy. **BAD IDEA.**

+4. KISS principle -> Keep it short and simple was my main goal.

 ---

 ## Final words